dafrius/v1_size_measurement/methods.md

 carried out using a Gaussian-weighted least-squares straight-line fitting (sigma=50.0s).

-## Regions of interest

-Similar to Schwarzkopf et al. (2011) the V1 region of interest was delineated
-manually: The border between V1 and V2 was defined by mirror reversals in the phase map, which correspond to the representation of the vertical and horizontal meridians.
-The portion of V1 representing up to 10 visual degrees (i.e. the full extent of the retinotopic stimulation) was defined by the band of maximal eccentricity values, which was confirmed to follow the drop off of model $r^2$ (indicating poor model fits where cortex was too eccentric to be stimulated by the retinotopy sequence).
-The surface area of the defined region was then determined by the SurfMeasures command provided by AFNI (Analysis of Functional NeuroImages; Cox, 1996).

 ## Measurement of pRFs
 We created predicted timecourse's of **X** 2D Gaussian pRF models, each model was centered at a grid location (with a spacing of 0.2 degrees of visual angle)